martinlindhe/core3/doc/SystemViews.md

 the application views are used instead.

-The user views can only contain a-z lower case letters, all other characters are reserved.
+The user views can only contain a-z, A-Z, 0-9 and "-", all other characters are reserved.

-The system views
+Available variables:
+    $request  string   web request
+    $view     string   name of the view
+    $param    array    the parameters passed to this view